Surrey's Michelin Star restaurants

-We all have an idea about what a Michelin starred restaurant should look like: breathtakingly posh, teeny tiny meals on huge plates served up by snooty waiters.
+We all have an idea of what a Michelin-starred restaurant should be like breathtakingly posh, teeny tiny meals on huge plates served up by snooty waiters.

 1. The Latymer Restaurant at Pennyhill Park